May 1st, 2015 | Last updated: May 13th, 2015

 The sights certainly are worth it: tree-lined canals; buildings dating as far back as the 17th century; monumental bridges; benches and canal-side terraces filled with flirtatious girls, gorgeous women and handsome young office workers on their lunch break…

-However, that idyllic boat ride through Amsterdam’s picturesque canals may sound a bit less romantic once you know that many of the city’s 3.100+ houseboats are, at this time, not yet connected to the sewer system.
+However, until recently that idyllic boat ride through Amsterdam’s picturesque canals sounded a bit less romantic once people knew that many of the city’s 3.050+ houseboats were not yet connected to the sewer system.

-That means waste water — from the sink, the shower, the dishwasher and, yes, the toilet — is unceremoniously dumped into the canals.
+That means waste water — from the sink, the shower, the dishwasher and, yes, the toilet — was unceremoniously dumped into the canals.

 But the city has been working hard to change that.